RicoP/gltoolbox.js/README.md

 gltoolbox.js
 ============

-A fork of my Objloader project.
+A set of tools for WebGL programming.